Metric-Free Individual Fairness in Online Learning: Model and Preliminaries

 \section{Model and Preliminaries}

 We define the instance space to be $\cX$ and its label space to be $\cY$.
 Throughout this paper, we will restrict our attention to binary labels, that is $\cY=\{0,1\}$.
-We write $\cH: \cX \to \cY$ to denote the hypothesis class and assume that $\cH$ contains a constant hypothesis -- i.e. there exists $h$ such that $h(x)=0$ for all $x \in \cX$.
-Also, we allow for convex combination of hypotheses for the purpose of randomizing the prediction and denote the simplex of hypotheses by $\Delta \cH$; we call a randomized hypothesis a \emph{policy}.
-Sometimes, we assume the existence of an underlying (but unknown) distribution $\cD$ over $(\cX,\cY)$.
-For each prediction $\hat{y} \in \cY$ and its true label $y \in \cY$, there is an associated misclassification loss, $\ell(\hat{y}, y) = \ind(\hat{y} \neq y)$.
+Sometimes, we assume the existence of an underlying (but unknown) distribution $\cD$ over $\cX\times\cY$.
+We write $\cF: \cX \to \cY$ to denote the hypothesis class and assume that $\cF$ contains a constant hypothesis --- i.e. there exists $f$ such that $f(x)=0$ (and/or 1) for all $x \in \cX$.
+Also, we allow a convex combination of hypotheses for the purpose of randomizing the prediction and denote the simplex of hypotheses by $\Delta \cF$.
+For consistency, we say $f \in \cF$, which maps to $\cY = \{0,1\}$, is a \emph{hypothesis} and $\pi \in \Delta \cF$, which is a mixture of some hypotheses and hence maps to $[0,1]$, a \emph{policy}.
+For each prediction $\hat{y} \in \cY$ and its true label $y \in \cY$, there is an associated misclassification loss, $\ell(\hat{y}, y) = \ind[\hat{y} \neq y]$.
 For simplicity, we overload the notation and write